-Nashua Community College encourages applications from students who are home-schooled.
+Nashua Community College encourages applications from students who are homeschooled.
 While the nature of home schooling is inherently unique to each student, the College requires appropriate documentation to determine admission.
 Applicants are expected to meet the same general and specific admission requirements (or their equivalent) as other applicants and to document the academic work they have accomplished.
-Documents to be submitted may include the following:
+Documents to be submitted may include one of the following:

-- A letter or other documentation from the student's local school district stating the student has completed a home school program at the high school level. - 2.
-A list of courses taken and grades earned and/or portfolio of work accomplished. - 3.
-GED or other testing, if applicable.
+- 1. A letter or other documentation from the student's local school district stating the student has completed a home school program at the high school level. - 2.
+A list of courses taken and grades earned. - 3.
+GED or other testing, if applicable. - 4.
+A letter or other appropriate record indicating the student has completed a home school program in accordance with their State regulations.